Full question:

 Answer:

-If the landlord does not maintain the premises, this may constitute a breach of the landlord's duties.
-Local laws may provide for lease termination if there are undisclosed code violations or there are problems accessing the premises by the tenant.
-The landlord and tenant can always end their lease obligations by mutual agreement.
-It may also be possible to have the landlord agree to an assignment or sublease to a new tenant.
+If the landlord fails to maintain the premises, it may breach their duties.
+Local laws could allow for lease termination if there are undisclosed code violations or access issues.
+The landlord and tenant can also mutually agree to end the lease.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.